 Canadian writer-director Keith Behrman on Giant Little Ones, a teen film about the ambiguity of sexual identity and the way internalized homophobia is poison to everyone.
+This is an excerpt from the ebook The Canadian Cinema Yearbook which is available for purchase here.

 Keith Behrman’s Giant Little Ones is one of the great teen movies of the decade — vibrant, fun, and moving, and everything changes so fast you hardly realise it.
 And yet writer-director Behrman also manages to tackle weighty issues without ever veering into afternoon special territory or getting didactic.